siangooding/cwi/README.md

-# cwi
-Sequence labelling models for complex word identification
+# Complex Word Identification as a Sequence Labelling Task

-This github contains the complex word identification models from Gooding and Kochmar (2019).
+This github contains the complex word identification (CWI) models from Gooding and Kochmar (2019).

 The sequence model used is available here: https://github.com/marekrei/sequence-labeler, please also cite this paper if using the CWI models in your research.

-In order to run the CWI models you will need to download the sequence labeller repository, you can then use the additional functions available in complex_word.py with the trained models provided.
-Examples are provided in the `Example' notebook.
+In order to run the CWI models, you will need to download the original sequence labeller repository.
+Additional functions for the CWI models are available in complex_word.py.
+Please refer to the Example notebook for details on how to use the models.

-todo:
-include bibtex?
-also show example